California Multiple Award Schedules (CMAS) Overview and Guide

 CMAS renewals/extensions do not occur automatically when the term of the base GSA schedule is renewed or extended.
 It is the responsibility of the CMAS contractor to request the renewal or extension at the time the base GSA schedule is renewed or extended.
 (Refer to the CMAS Management & Information Guide for renewal/ extension information.)

-Effective July 1, 2019, if the CMAS contractor is not a California certified small business, both the administrative and incentive fees are not waived and the fee is 1.25%.
+Effective July 1, 2019, if the CMAS contractor is a California certified small business, the administrative and incentive fees of 1.25% are waived.

 The following products and services are not available through the CMAS program: